 ARTICLE III.
 STRUCTURE

-The Baltimore City Green Party is an individual membership organization, open to all Baltimore City residents, who meet the criteria below and who subscribe to the 10 Key Values of the Green Party, as stated in section 2.1.
+- The Baltimore City Green Party is an individual membership organization, open to residents of Baltimore City and to all residents of state legislative districts that exist in Baltimore City and a different county, who meet the criteria below and who subscribe to the 10 Key Values of the Green Party, as stated in section

 a.)
 All BGP Decision-Making Members shall pay at least $12 per year ($1/month) in dues.
 See the appendix for the suggested sliding scale.